 What type of curriculum does Kaleidoscope have?

 Kaleidoscope Charter High School (KCHS) will provide a student-centered education that will address the distinct learning needs, interests, and aspirations of individual students while also being mindful of their cultural and socioeconomic backgrounds.
-Along with traditional direct instruction, KCHS will utilize the problem-based study, self-directed learning activities, research projects, collaborative work groups and hands-on experimentation.
+Along with traditional direct instruction, KCHS will utilize the problem-based study, self-directed learning activities, research projects, collaborative work-groups and hands-on experimentation.

 What is student-centered learning?

 Curriculum and educational opportunities directed by the ability and interest of the student.
 The student is placed in the center of their learning.
 This method focuses on developing ideas, interests and individualized curriculum while being guided by an expert educator.
-Inquiry-based, problem-based and project learning activities which mimic university and professional world standards.
+Inquiry-based, problem-based and project learning activities that mimic university and professional world standards.
 Learn more here.

 What is the core curriculum?

 We follow the NC ‘Future-Ready Core’ program which includes English, Math, Science, Social Studies, PE and Foreign Language.
-As required by North Carolina's charter school regulations, we meet all state standards for high school curriculum.
+As required by North Carolina's charter school regulations, we meet all state standards for the high school curriculum.